AIMS-Ghana/python-course/_days/01_toolkit.md

 **DISCUSSION BREAK: BRIEFLY DESCRIBE HOW YOU WORKED THROUGH A PROBLEM WHICH, AT LEAST INITIALLY, TOOK MANY STEPS.**

+Note that *brains* is plural.
+The social aspect of programming is enormously enriching.
+Like any discipline, the work can be done for ourselves; but programming is at heart about expressing ideas.
+A fair portion of the resulting software is shared with others - someone else will run the program to enjoy its result - and most any sophisticated project requires many minds of the life of the work.

 ## Python Console / Interactive Shell / REPL

 **WHAT DOES REPL STAND FOR?
 EXPLAIN THE CONCEPT.**